 - Use analytics to explore connections between business functions and departments.
 The GigaOM post notes an example from a leading manufacturer of computer processors.
 By analyzing relationships between the company’s design data and its manufacturing data, the company was able to accelerate its development and testing processes with significant savings.

 With expense management software, for example, analytics tools can help business users track global and departmental spending, review past expenses, analyze current expenses, and compare past and present numbers across cost centers.
 By bringing these data sets together, managers can uncover trends and opportunities for improving performance.
+Mining the data in your company's expense reports affords many insights including the true cost of sales.

 Growth takes time — even in the fast-paced worlds of business intelligence and “big data.”
 What are some other tips you’d suggest for keeping a long-term technology project energized?
 Share your thoughts in the comments section!